dttrian/selenium-side-runner-docker/README.md

 * DELAY_BEFORE_STOP: if set, specifies the delay (in seconds) to wait after the test is over.
 Useful when used with docker compose's --abort-on-container-exit so to allow other containers to finishing write to disk, flush buffers, etc.
-  By default is not set, no there's no wait after tests are completed.
+  By default is not set, so there's no wait after tests are completed.
 * OUTPUT_FORMAT: determines the output format of the result file, by default is jest (json) but also junit (xml) can be specified
 * SERVER: if set, specifies the target selenium server to be used.